AlbertoCamachoG/PokermonPlusPlus/README.md

 <br />
 -SPOILERS-<br />
 Joker effects:<br />
 Ralts: Destroy leftmost consumable, 1/5 chance to create a negative copy of it at the end of round.
 Baby: X0.75 Mult.
-Blueprints copies will not destroy a card.
+Blueprints copies will not destroy a card.<br />
 Kirlia: Destroy leftmost consumable, 1/4 chance to create a negative copy of it at the end of round.
 Adds a pink seal to leftmost played card.
-Blueprints copies will not destroy a card.
+Blueprints copies will not destroy a card.<br />
 Gardevoir: Destroy leftmost consumable, 1/3 chance to create a negative copy of it at the end of round.
 If destroyed consumable is an spectral card, gain X1 Mult, otherwise gain X0.5.
-Blueprints copies will not destroy a card.
+Blueprints copies will not destroy a card.<br />
 Mega-Gardevoir: 1/2 chance to create a negative copy of leftmost consumable at the end of round.
-Retrigger hand if it contains a pink seal.
+Retrigger hand if it contains a pink seal.<br />